Tomoko King Cross-Cultural Strategist Bridging Japan and Canada

-Who I am today is deeply rooted in my personal, academic, and professional experiences in Japan, the US, and Canada.
-My career is built on both corporate and academic teaching experiences, coupled with 15 years at Toyota, where I gained a solid foundation in various world-class business principles and methodologies.
-Over the last decade, I have successfully applied these transferable skills across diverse sectors, including municipal government, provincial healthcare, not-for-profit, and higher education.
-A central theme in my career has been a passion for creating environments where individuals and organizations are empowered to thrive.
-These experiences have equipped me with a deep understanding of strategic alignment, people-centred practices, and the power of engagement.
+Over the last decade, I’ve applied these transferable skills across sectors such as municipal government, provincial healthcare, non-profits, and higher education.
+A central theme in my work has been a passion for creating environments where individuals and organizations are empowered to thrive.
+These experiences have shaped my people-centred, strategy-driven approach and deepened my belief in the power of engagement.

 Consider a community where women can engage meaningfully and feel supported by positive and encouraging relationships